 Students are surveyed after graduation to obtain feedback about their experiences while completing Hofstra's PA program.
 On a 5-point evaluation scale, where a 4 is ‘Effective’ and a 5 is ‘Very Effective’, the chart below represents the yearly average graduate survey score relating to the effectiveness of the program in cultivating collaborative learning and working styles necessary for participation in an interprofessional, patient-centered healthcare team.

-Actual outcome: For the past four years, graduate survey data collected demonstrate yearly average scores above 4 relating to how effective the program was in cultivating collaborative learning and working styles.
+Actual outcome: For the past five years, graduate survey data collected demonstrate yearly average scores above 4 relating to how effective the program was in cultivating collaborative learning and working styles.

 Empowering PAs to value inclusivity and diversity.